liuqx315/Multiscale-pattern/sundials_extensions/doc/source/Organization.rst

 The ARKode package is written in the ANSI C language.
-The following summarizes the basic structure of the package, although knoledge of this structure is not necessary for its use.
+The following summarizes the basic structure of the package, although knowledge of this structure is not necessary for its use.

 The overall organization of the ARKode package is as follows.
 The central integration module, implemented in the files ``arkode.h``,